chrismedrela/docs-guide/docs/unclassified.md

 - every doc easily accessible -- there must be one page with links to all existing docs ==> structure?
 - link to howtos from your marketing site and new user experience

 - process

     * write bad first drafts as motivation to expert writers
     * draw documentation fast and deliver early
     * get someone to test your documentation; don't allow them to use any other resource; if they have to use Google, it's a bug in documentation
     * give documention first (no implementation nor tests) and ask users what they would do next?

+- use lists instead of paragraphs
+- use hashtags

 other (unclassified unclassified)
 ---------------------------------